 SUM strategy: applicable to tenement flats and entire neighbourhoods

 Efficiency seems to be the keyword at SUM, or ‘Symbiotic Urban Movement’.
 The team developed a strategy to transform entire residential neighbourhoods with outdated blocks of flats into sustainable, energy-neutral, inclusive, accessible and diverse neighbourhoods.
 Braunius: “How does the neighbourhood become better for everyone?
 That’s the question we set out to answer.
 We aim to show how these factors can be used together to tackle as many challenges as possible in a relatively inexpensive way.”
-Team SUM is thus not only committed to winning the Solar Decathlon Europe.
+Team SUM committed to winning the Solar Decathlon Europe.
 In the competition, ten components are assessed, from the quality of the architectural design and energy performance to living comfort and innovative strength.
-The students of the Delft Dream Team are taking it a step further.
-They are working with housing corporations, the municipality of The Hague and various suppliers to make a concrete contribution to the challenges of the Dutch housing market.
-“We have focused on a strategy that can be applied to multiple buildings, just like our predecessors MOR and PrĂȘt-Ă -Loger.
+But the students of the Delft Dream Team were taking it a step further.
+They worked with housing corporations, the municipality of The Hague and various suppliers to make a concrete contribution to the challenges of the Dutch housing market.
+“We focused on a strategy that can be applied to multiple buildings, just like our predecessors MOR and Prêt-à-Loger.
 Tenement apartments comprise about 11% of the total Dutch housing stock.
 That is more than 847.000 dwellings!
 We can transform these houses in an energy-neutral way with our strategy and add extra living space,” says Braunius.

 Additional floors, accessibility and flexibility